Trevaaaaar/Embedded-Digital-Synthesizer-on-PIC18F46K22/README.md

 - Tremolo modulation using a low-frequency oscillator
 - Structured note profile system for sound parameters
 - EEPROM preset save/load for persistent settings

+## System Architecture

+The synthesizer separates real-time audio generation from slower user-interface tasks.

+The Timer2 interrupt runs at the audio sample rate.
+Each interrupt updates the DDS phase accumulator, selects the current waveform sample, applies envelope and tremolo scaling, and sends the final sample to the MCP4822 DAC over SPI.

+The main loop handles slower tasks such as reading potentiometers, updating the LCD menu, debouncing buttons, and applying changes to the current note profile.
+This separation prevents slow UI operations from interfering with the real-time audio output.